The issue of genetically modified organisms (GMOs) as they relate to our food supply is an ongoing, nuanced, and highly contentious issue.

 But to be fair, the scientific literature doesn’t indicate a dramatic difference in the nutritional quality comparing conventional and GM agricultural products in terms of vitamins and minerals.

 It is now, however, well-substantiated that there are health risks associated with exposure to glyphosate.
 The World Health Organization has characterized glyphosate as a “probable human carcinogen.”
 This is the dirty truth that large agribusiness doesn’t want us to understand or even be aware of.
-Meanwhile, it’s been estimated that over 1.6 billion kilograms of this highly toxic chemical have been applied to crops around the world.
+Meanwhile, it’s been estimated that over of this highly toxic chemical have been applied to crops around the world.
 And to be clear, GM herbicide-resistant crops now account for more than 50 percent of the global glyphosate usage.

 SE: From a health perspective, GMO food is no different than non-GMO food.
 In fact, they can even be healthier.
 Imagine peanuts that can be genetically engineered to reduce levels of aflatoxin, and gluten-free wheat, which would give those with celiac disease a healthy and tasty bread option.
 GM corn has cut levels of naturally-occurring mycotoxin — a toxin that causes both health problems and economic losses — by a third.